mpiroc/cardinal/README.md

 ## Deploying

 All of Cardinal's logic is in the client, and it uses Google Firebase for the backend, so all you need is a static web server.
 Just upload the contents of `/my/repos/cardinal/production` to your favorite static web server.

+## Demo

+You can see a live demo of Cardinal at [cardinal.mpiroc.com](http://cardinal.mpiroc.com/).
+Note that I have not yet set up continuous deployment, so the demo might be running old code.